-You can find answers to many questions about billing, reporting, and order cancellations in the Play Console Help Center, and our support team can help with the rest.View app statistics & financial reports
+You can find answers to many questions about billing, reporting, and order cancellations in the Play Console Help Center, and our support team can help with the rest.View app statistics and financial reports

 You can learn how to access these reports on the following pages: